hengchu/fuzzi-impl/ArtifactGuide.md

 it to `fuzzi-gen/fuzzi/generated/<filename>.py`, as we have setup the `fuzzi-gen` python project to automatically pickup these generated code as python modules when you run `pip3 install --editable fuzzi-gen`.

+## Browsing fuzzi source code and documentation

+The docker image contains pre-built documentation pages as HTML files.
+However, these files are best viewed on the host system with a web browser.
+In order to copy these documentation pages from inside the container to the host system, first exit the docker container (by pressing `Ctrl-D`) if you are running one, then run `make copydoc`.
+This will produce a `doc` directory, the `doc/index.html` file is the place to start for browsing fuzzi source code and documentation.